dooley-ch/whatstheweather/README.md

 Once the application has been installed, you can check the version number to ensure that it has been properly installed:

 ```
-whatstheweather --version
+wtw --version
 ```

 ## Usage

 Before you can request the current weather or forecast, you need to add a location.
 To do this issue the following command and follow the on-screen instructions.
-The edit and delete commands can be used to manage existing location definitions.
+The delete command can be used to delete existing location.

 ```
-whatstheweather location add
+wtw location add
 ```

 ![Add Location](usage_1.png)